Revisiting Transformation Invariant Geometric Deep Learning: An Initial Representation Perspective: Abstract

 \section{Abstract}

-Geometric deep learning, i.e., designing neural networks to handle the ubiquitous geometric data such as point clouds and graphs, have achieved great successes in the last decade.
-One critical inductive bias is that the model can maintain invariance towards various transformations such as translation, rotation, and scaling.
-The existing graph neural network (GNN) approaches can only maintain permutation-invariance, failing to guarantee invariance with respect to other transformations.
+Deep neural networks have achieved great success in the last decade.
+When designing neural networks to handle the ubiquitous geometric data such as point clouds and graphs, it is critical that the model can maintain invariance towards various transformations such as translation, rotation, and scaling.
+Most existing graph neural network (GNN) approaches can only maintain permutation-invariance, failing to guarantee invariance with respect to other transformations.
 Besides GNNs, other works design sophisticated transformation-invariant layers, which are computationally expensive and difficult to be extended.
-To solve this problem, we revisit why the existing neural networks cannot maintain transformation invariance when handling geometric data.
-Our findings show that transformation-invariant and distance-preserving initial representations are sufficient to achieve transformation invariance rather than needing sophisticated neural layer designs.
-Motivated by these findings, we propose Transformation Invariant Neural Networks (\modelns), a straightforward and general framework for geometric data.
-Specifically, we realize transformation-invariant and distance-preserving initial point representations by modifying multi-dimensional scaling before feeding the representations into neural networks.
+In this paper, we revisit why general neural networks cannot maintain transformation invariance.
+Our findings show that transformation-invariant and distance-preserving initial point representations are sufficient to achieve transformation invariance rather than needing sophisticated neural layer designs.
+Motivated by these findings, we propose Transformation Invariant Neural Networks (\modelns), a straightforward and general plug-in for geometric data.
+Specifically, we realize transformation invariant and distance-preserving initial point representations by modifying multi-dimensional scaling and feed the representations into existing neural networks.
 We prove that \model can strictly guarantee transformation invariance, being general and flexible enough to be combined with the existing neural networks.
-Extensive experimental results on point cloud analysis and combinatorial optimization demonstrate the effectiveness and general applicability of our proposed method.
-Based on the experimental results, we advocate that \model should be considered a new starting point and an essential baseline for further studies of transformation-invariant geometric deep learning.
+Extensive experimental results on point cloud analysis and combinatorial optimization demonstrate the effectiveness and general applicability of our method.
+We also extend our method into equivariance cases.
+Based on the results, we advocate that \model should be considered as an essential baseline for further studies of transformation-invariant geometric deep learning.